Video games in India: Integration of Indian history and culture

 The indie game scene in India has been growing recently as more studios develop games that draw on Indian history and culture.
 Asura, a PC game created in 2017 by Ogre Head Studio, draws on aspects of Indian mythology.
 The game is not only popular in India, but also in the U.S., China, and Japan.
 Asura won the Game of the Year award at the 2017 NASSCOM Game Development Conference.

 Holy Cow Productions and Nodding Heads Games, two Indian-based game studios, are also working to create games drawing on Indian history and culture.
-In July 2020, prime minister Narenda Modi called for more video games based on Indian culture as they had "huge potential" to promote national pride.
+In July 2020, prime minister Narendra Modi called for more video games based on Indian culture as they had "huge potential" to promote national pride.
 A month later, Nodding Heads Games released Raji: An Ancient Epic, an adventure game inspired by Indian folklore, on the Nintendo Switch and received positive reviews globally.

+Digitalisation of Indian sports and traditional games

+Several traditional board games and card games have been digitalised.
+In 2009, Desi Adda: Games of India was released, showcasing the traditional games of India.
+In the same year, an American study found that digitalising local games led to better results in educating rural Indians than giving them Western video games.

+In 2025, Kho Kho Federation of India President Sudhanshu Mittal mentioned that as part of a larger digitalisation drive, they had created their own e-sports version of kho kho.